 The FTC helps countries around the world to develop and enhance their own competition and consumer protection programs.
 By placing experienced attorneys and economists as resident advisors and conducting short-term training programs, our experts provide on-the-job training and help develop the investigative and analytical skills of the agency staff.
 We also introduce staff to available tools to improve the agency’s effectiveness in requesting and assessing remedies in the context of the country’s laws, traditions, and economic circumstances.
 We explain how competition and truthful advertising and marketing advance economic efficiency, consumer welfare, and consumer choice.

 Developing Competition and Consumer Protection Agencies

 - For several decades, FTC lawyers and economists have helped countries with little experience to establish and strengthen framework competition and consumer protection laws or enforcement institutions.
 This includes training on basic investigative skills and techniques.

 - A description of our work in the consumer protection and privacy areas can be found at The United States Federal Trade Commission Technical Cooperation Program on Consumer Protection.

 - The FTC operates a program that offers fellowships at the FTC for foreign agency employees.

 - We also make available certain of our training materials for training your own lawyers and economists.
-The ICN has competition-related training materials available through its Curriculum Project.
+The ICN has competition-related training materials available through its Training on Demand.

 If you are associated with a competition or consumer protection agency and need assistance with legislation, training of agency staff, institutional design, or related matters, please contact us.